AC-T-lab/Git-document/README.md

 ```bash
 mkdir myproject
 cd myproject

 git init
 ```

 ### Cloning a Repository
-Clone an existing repository from a remote server:
+Clone an existing repository from a remote server, you can find the repository URL on github (in the green button "Code" in the page of the repository):

 ```bash
 git clone https://github.com/username/repository.git